SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/full-stack.md

 icon: fa-align-justify
 ---

-Unlike many edge devices, the NuvlaBox provides you a full stack, from the operating system and up.
+Unlike most edge solutions, the NuvlaBox provides you a full stack, from the operating system and up.
 This mean you can bring your favourite tools, language and libraries to build your edge app.
 This facilitates reuse and gets you where you want to be faster.